aoelarsen/noroff-react-content-part-2/lessons/lesson4.md

 }
 ```

 Our form only has one input, `firstName`.
-We need to register each input using a [ref](https://reactjs.org/docs/refs-and-the-dom.html) and calling the `register` function.
+We need to register each input by using a [ref](https://reactjs.org/docs/refs-and-the-dom.html) and calling the `register` function.
 A ref is a way to access DOM nodes.

 ```js
 <input name="firstName" placeholder="First name" ref={register} />